RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Object/ResetObjectEntity/README.md

 ## Parameters
 - `ObjectSlot`
-The position of the object to reset
+The position of the object to reset.
 - `ObjectType`
-The updated type of object
+The updated type of object.
 - `PropertyValue`
-The new Property Value of the object
+The new Property Value of the object.
 - `XPos`
-The new position of the object on the horizontal axis in world-space
+The new position of the object on the horizontal axis in world-space.
 - `YPos`
-The new position of the object on the vertical axis in world-space
+The new position of the object on the vertical axis in world-space.

 ## Return Value
 None.